Advanced Interventional Pain Management

 How is neck pain diagnosed?

-During your evaluation for chronic neck pain, Dr. Abraham or Dr. Garcia reviews your personal and family medical history and physically examines your neck.
+During your evaluation for chronic neck pain, Dr. Abraham or Dr. Stuckey reviews your personal and family medical history and physically examines your neck.
 They may ask you to perform certain movements to assess your neck’s range of motion and evaluate the severity of your pain.

 To get a better look at the inner structures of your cervical spine, Advanced Interventional Pain Management uses X-rays and other imaging tests.
 These tests can identify herniated discs, arthritis, and other types of spine damage or disease.